alborzfeizi/FluorescentMicroscopyFigureGenerator/README.md

-# This MATLAB app will takes microscope images as d0, d1, d2, d3, etc and generates figures
+# This MATLAB app takes microscope images as d0, d1, d2, d3, etc and generates figures